Amanhacker/YourCard-A-Full-Stack-Application/README.md

 API's used : Currency Layer API
 Databases: MongoDB, MySQL
 Languages : HTML, CSS, JavaScript, TypeScript

-Note:  payment-done-final is the main and final branch

 - Steps to run the applications :-